slatedocs/slate/source/includes/_BLEProtocol.md

 ```c
 Bit#7-5: (PKT_TYPE) Packet Type
 ```
 This field generally determines the type of the packet.
 Currently, the types include: regular command/response packets, error log command/response packets, and an acknowledge response packet from Neblina to a command issued by the host.
-The 8 possible combinations of the packet type are described below:
+The 8 possible combinations of the packet type field are described below:

 |  Bit 7:5 (PKT_TYPE) |                    Description                    |
 |:-------------------:|---------------------------------------------------|